Tolucde/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE, followed by a new line.
-10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE
+10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE 11-binary_to_decimal a script that converts a number from base 2 to base 10.

+The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line